-In light of HSPH’s educational reform to the Master of Public Health (MPH) Program, faculty in the Department of Global Health and Population agree that GHP should offer a two-year research-focused master of science degree.
+In light of the Harvard T.H.
+Chan School of Public Health educational reform to the Master of Public Health (MPH) Program, faculty in the Department of Global Health and Population have restructured the current SM program, to now offer a two-year research-focused Master of Science degree (80 credits).

 The mission of this degree program is to prepare the next generation of researchers for global health and population around the world in order to advance global health research and reduce the burden of disease, especially in the world’s most vulnerable populations.